GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Internal-Exchange-Viewpoint.md

 * How do the physical system elements interact to provide the system function?
 * What are the protocols for exchanging items on specific interface?
 * What items (e.g.  data /energy material) are exchanged within the system?
-* Which HW interfaces are necessary?
-* Which SW interfaces are necessary?
 * Which interface design items are on an interface of a physical architecture element?
-* Which interface partners does a HW item have?
-* Which interface partners does a SW item have?
+* Which interface partners does a physical system element have?
 * Which standards, protocols and format specifications are associated with a specific interface?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint: